|Born||in Missoula, Montana, USA|

 After playing various Bay Area comedy venues, Dana decided to relocate to Los Angeles in 1981 and give Hollywood a try.
 He quickly landed a development deal with NBC.
 While playing a straight foil to Mickey Rooney wasn't exactly his cup of tea, it did break him into series work as Rooney's grandson in the short-lived sitcom One of the Boys (1982).
 Mickey played a hip, energetic grandpa who is invited to move out of his retirement home and into the cool pad of his college-student grandson and his roommate (played by another up-and-comer, Nathan Lane).

-In the meantime he also sought out comedy film vehicles to extend his stardom, following the pathway of other successful post-SNL comics, but came up surprisingly short.
+As expected, Dana began seeking comedy film vehicles to extend his stardom, following the pathway of many other successful post-SNL comics.
 In his first comedy vehicle Opportunity Knocks (1990), he unleashed his typical bag of tricks (dialects, impressions, etc.) in a tale about a con artist who falls for the daughter of one of his wealthy dupes.
-Audience reception was mild.
-Clean Slate (1994) was a retread of Bill Murray's earlier Groundhog Day (1993) about a detective who awakens every morning without any recall.
-Again, mild.
-Given a thankless role in The Road to Wellville (1994), which was not even his vehicle, the film Trapped in Paradise (1994) had him joining former SNL Jon Lovitz in another dispiriting comedy.
+It was moderately received.
+His second, Clean Slate (1994), was merely a retread of Bill Murray's earlier Groundhog Day (1993) about a detective who awakens every morning without any recall.
+Given a thankless role in The Road to Wellville (1994), his third starring film comedy Trapped in Paradise (1994) this time had him joining former SNL link=nm0001484].
+None kickstarted movie stardom.

 Dana's best results on film came in tandem with Mike Myers in which the duo recreated their memorable "party-on" dudes Wayne and Garth from the famous SNL sketches.
-Wayne's World (1992) and its sequel Wayne's World 2 (1993) were box-office smashes, but it did not further Dana's film career.
-Other than guest cameos, his screen promise dematerialized, while his own self-titled TV comedy series, The Dana Carvey Show (1996), faltered as well.
-As its host, he reprised a number of his popular characters and introduced a slew of future comedians, including Steve Carell and Stephen Colbert, but the show was deemed too offensive and was canceled after only six airings.
-Dana's last film to date was the comedy vehicle The Master of Disguise (2002), which was executive-produced by Adam Sandler.
-Like most of his others, it fell flat and exited early from the theaters.
+Wayne's World (1992) and its sequel Wayne's World 2 (1993) were box-office smashes, but it strangely did not further Dana's film career.
+He had hopes that a self-titled TV comedy series, The Dana Carvey Show (1996) would connect with audiences but it faltered.
+As its host, he reprised a number of his popular characters and introduced a slew of future comedians, including Steve Carell and Stephen Colbert.
+The show was deemed too offensive and was canceled after only six airings.

-Where Dana's brilliance IS captured is on the live comedy stage and in his numerous TV cable specials and standup concert appearances.
-To see Dana perform live is to witness an ideal blend of wit, style, personality and unrestrained, racy humor, something he was not afforded to do on film.
-He lives with wife Paula in Southern California.
+Dana's true brilliance is captured best on the live comedy stage and, in particular, his numerous TV cable specials and stand-up concert appearances.
+To see Dana perform live is to witness an ideal blend of wit, style, personality and unrestrained, racy humor, something he has not been afforded to do on film.
+He lives with second wife Paula in Southern California.
+They have two children.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com